 As you search through your wardrobe looking for something to wear to mom group this week, one arm carrying the baby, the other the weight of clothes that aren't useful anymore, you'll wonder if you'll ever wear some of them again.

-But as you wonder if the other new parents at the group will be friendlier to you if you're wearing this or that, please stop and consider these three things you won't be needing now that you're a new mom.
+But as you wonder if you'll be more comfortable if you're wearing this or that, please stop and consider these three things you won't be needing now that you're a new mom.

 From now on, you don't need: